Misfits (TV series): Series 2 (2010)

-As the gang are approaching the end of their community service, they are stalked by a mysterious masked man who had previously saved Nathan from the Virtue cult.
-He assists them through dangerous situations and is seemingly aware of events that take place before they happen and saving members of the group on multiple occasions, such as revealing to Kelly that Nathan was still alive, saving Curtis from being strangled to death by a shapeshifter, saving Nathan from a car explosion when taking drugs makes him temporarily mortal, and saving Alisha from a mugger.
+As the gang approaches the end of their community service, they are stalked by a mysterious masked man who had previously saved Nathan from the Virtue cult.
+He assists them through dangerous situations and is seemingly aware of events that take place before they happen and saves members of the group on multiple occasions, such as revealing to Kelly that Nathan is still alive, saving Curtis from being strangled to death by a shapeshifter, saving Nathan from a car explosion when taking drugs makes him temporarily mortal, and saving Alisha from a mugger.
 When Alisha is attacked a second time, she is taken back to the masked man's safe house.
-It is revealed that he is a time-traveling, future Simon, with whom Alisha falls in love and learns she is to fall in love with the present Simon.
-Future Simon warns of an unspecified, upcoming crisis and shows that the superpowers will soon become public knowledge – which eventually occurs, only for that timeline to be erased.
+It is revealed that he is a time-travelling, future Simon, with whom Alisha falls in love and learns she is to fall in love with the present Simon.
+Future Simon warns of an unspecified, upcoming crisis and shows that the superpowers will soon become public knowledge– which eventually occurs, only for that timeline to be erased.
 Future Simon sacrifices himself to save Alisha, prompting Alisha to reveal the truth to present Simon.

 Throughout the series, subplots include Nathan discovering his immortality extends to mediumship, Nathan and Kelly's abortive attempt at a relationship, Curtis and Alisha breaking up, Simon slowly becoming more assertive and comfortable with himself, and Curtis starting a relationship with a girl named Nikki, who obtained her teleportation power from a heart transplant.

-Three months later, the Misfits give up their powers by selling them to Seth, a former drug dealer with the ability to transfer powers from one person to another.
-Elliot, a disillusioned priest, purchases several powers from the same dealer including Alisha's and Nikki's, and uses them to pose as a reborn Jesus Christ.
+Three months later, the Misfits give up their powers by selling them to Seth, a former drug dealer who can transfer powers from one person to another.
+Elliot, a disillusioned priest, purchases several powers from the same dealer, including Alisha's and Nikki's, and uses them to pose as a reborn Jesus Christ.
 While the Misfits are celebrating the fact that they are free from their powers, a follower of "Jesus" holds up the bar where Curtis and Alisha are now working, robs them, and kills Nikki.
-The Misfits steal the money that Elliot has gathered from his followers so they can purchase their powers back, accidentally killing him while doing so.
-Curtis attempts to buy his power back so that he can save Nikki from the shooting, however Seth informs him that his power has already been given to an old Jewish man who wanted to kill Hitler and change history.
+The Misfits steal the money Elliot has gathered from his followers to purchase their powers back, accidentally killing him while doing so.
+Curtis attempts to repurchase his power so that he can save Nikki from the shooting.
+However, Seth informs him that his power has already been given to an old Jewish man who wanted to kill Hitler and change history.
 The Misfits use the money to buy new powers from Seth, with Kelly being the first to volunteer.